PengWu-wp/hiredis/README.md

 **This Readme reflects the latest changed in the master branch.
 See [v1.0.0](https://github.com/redis/hiredis/tree/v1.0.0) for the Readme and documentation for the latest release ([API/ABI history](https://abi-laboratory.pro/?view=timeline&l=hiredis)).**

+# Wp's tutorial

+To use hiredis, just:

+make & sudo make install

 # HIREDIS

 Hiredis is a minimalistic C client library for the [Redis](https://redis.io/) database.